 Explore the hinterland towns of Mapleton, Maleny and Montville.
 You will find a range of locally made gourmet food, art galleries and boutique hotels.
 Its a great opportunity to take home something special.

 The Glass House Mountains is often called the Sunshine Coast’s food bowl.
 Local cafes, restaurants and a vineyard along the route offer paddock to plate experiences.

-1: Great Camera and Lens – I love my Sony A6000 mirrorless camera, which was ideal for capturing my Sunshine Coast experience.
+- Great Camera – I love my Sony A6000 mirrorless camera, which was ideal for capturing my Sunshine Coast experience.

 How to get to the Sunshine Coast

 Air – Fly into Brisbane with Jetstar, Virgin Australia and Qantas from all centres in Australia.

 - Jetstar, Virgin Australia and Qantas service the Sunshine Coast from Sydney, Melbourne and Adelaide.
 You can also fly direct from Auckland with Air New Zealand.

 Car – It takes about an hour and a half to drive to the Sunshine Coast from Brisbane.
 You can also catch the train from Brisbane to various stations in the Sunshine Coast area.